fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 Images that may be of common interest usually needto be renamed; get in touch with the admins if you need to do this.

-### Saving Docker images

-If you want to save a Docker container that you may have modified from its base image, you can use the [baleine save](https://github.com/haysberg/baleine/wiki/Save-a-custom-container) command.

-    baleine save --node 1 --name mycustomimage:1.0

 </div>

 <!-- ------- PHONES ------------>